avivz/finitebwlc/README.md

   --plot START END      plot a block diagram from <START> to <END> times --induce_split START END
-                        split the network from <START> to <END> times --mode {pos,pow}      which mode of operation we are using --pos_round_length SECs
+                        split the network from <START> to <END> times --mode {pos,pow}      which mode of operation we are using (currently ineffective, always use "pow"!)
+  --pos_round_length SECs
                         How long the mining round is in PoS (valid only in PoS mode, defaults to 1sec) --dumb_attacker MINING_POWER
                         include an attacker with the given mining power (defaults to no attacker) --teasing_attacker MINING_POWER
+                        include a teasing attacker with the given mining power (defaults to no attacker) --equivocation_teasing_attacker MINING_POWER
-                        include a teasing attacker with the given mining power (defaults to no attacker) --attacker_head_start NUM_BLOCKS
+                        include an equivocation teasing attacker with the given mining power (defaults to no attacker) --attacker_head_start NUM_BLOCKS
                         give any attacker NUM_BLOCKS mining at the begining of the simulation.
 This only matters if an attacker is present.
   --run_time RUN_TIME   time to run